iron0012/tdhopper.com/content/articles/2017-03-31-web-development-and-design-for-the-backend-developer.md

 #### HTML, CSS, and Bootstrap

 Many modern websites are [responsive](https://en.wikipedia.org/wiki/Responsive_web_design): they automatically adapt to various size screens and devices, from phones to desktops.
-Writing responsive websites from scratch requires deep knowledge of HTML, CSS, Javascript, and browers.
+Writing responsive websites from scratch requires deep knowledge of HTML, CSS, Javascript, and browsers.
 Unless you're doing this professionally, you probably don't want to write a responsive site from scratch.

 For several projects, I've used the lightweight [Skeleton](http://getskeleton.com/) project to create simple, responsive pages.